Cerebral Palsy (cont.)

 Since cerebral palsy is indicative of damage to or malformation of the brain, it stands to reason that other symptoms that are associated with brain dysfunction can be present in children afflicted with cerebral palsy.
 In fact other disorders, besides the motor dysfunctions already described, are almost always seen in these patients.
 Some of them such as poor speech, swallowing disorders, drooling, and poor fine or gross motor coordination are the result of the motor disorder affecting specific muscles involved in those functions.
 Other conditions are the results of simultaneous injuries in areas of the brain besides the motor areas.

 Cognitive disabilities, sometimes referred to as developmental delay, are often associated with cerebral palsy.
-Up to 50% of patients with cerebral palsy have cognitive disabilities.
+Up to half of patients with cerebral palsy have cognitive disabilities.
 However, many of these children can be educated and lead productive lives.
 It is also just as important to note that many children with severe motor impairment due to cerebral palsy, as is the case with many children with the choreoathetotic or the diplegic form of cerebral palsy, are only mildly or not at all intellectually impaired.

 Virtually all testing of a young child's cognitive development involves some sort of motor activity on the part of the child.
 If a child is capable of complex thoughts, but incapable of motor activity, the observer will not be able to detect his or her mental aptitude.
 Therefore, one must be very careful in assigning labels to patients with cerebral palsy.
 Certain features, however, are more likely to be associated with significant cognitive disabilities in the patient with cerebral palsy.
 These include extensive damage occurring on both sides of the brain, children with spastic quadriplegia, microcephaly (small head size), a documented genetic disorder, and a documented prenatal infection.